 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives may provide a photocopy or other form of reproduction.
 One of these specified conditions is that a photocopy or reproduction is not to be “used for any purpose other than private study, scholarship, or research” (17 U.S. Code § 108).
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes contrary to or in excess of the aforementioned limited purposes, that user may be liable for copyright infringement.
 All UCF Libraries reserve the right to refuse a copying order if, in their judgement, fulfillment of the order would involve violation of copyright laws.

-UCF Libraries may provide reproductions of Special Collections items under certain circumstances and in accordance with applicable law (including fair use).
-By providing reproductions, the UCF Libraries do NOT grant permission to publish or exhibit.
-Reproductions are provided for academic research purposes only.
-They may not be copied or distributed.
-Written permission to publish must be obtained from copyright and/or literary rights owners and from Special Collections for any publication or commercial use of copies.
-Fees may be charged at the discretion of the Director of the UCF Libraries.
-For more information, write to:
+Reproductions of UCF Libraries Special Collections & University Archives materials may be provided under certain conditions and in accordance with applicable law and the UCF Use of Copyrighted Material policy.
+By providing reproductions, the UCF Libraries Special Collections & University Archives does NOT grant permission to publish or exhibit.
+Reproductions are provided for educational, scholarly, and informational purposes only.
+Written permission to publish must be obtained from copyright and/or literary rights owners and a Special Collections & University Archives’ Permission to Use Request Form must be completed for any publication or commercial use of reproductions.
+Fees may be charged for reproductions and use.
+See the Special Collections & University Archives’ Pricing Schedule for information about fees.
+For more information, contact Special Collections & University Archives.